-As you can see, the partner has a lot of interesting requirements and questions you might also ask yourself after completing the Basic and Advanced Scope.
-Well, let us have a look at the architectural diagram of the Expert Scope first, which contains some more components to cover the above requirements.
+As you can see, the partner has a lot of interesting requirements and questions you might also ask yourself after completing the Basic and Advanced Version.
+Well, let us have a look at the architectural diagram of the Expert Features first, which contains some more components to cover the above requirements.

-As you probably noticed, the architecture is quite similar to the Advanced Scope and only contains three more services namely SAP Continuous Integration and Delivery, SAP Cloud Transport Management, SAP Custom Domain, and an additional SAP IAS tenant.
-All these additional services and usage samples will be covered in detail by the respective Expert Scope chapters.
+As you probably noticed, the architecture is quite similar to the Advanced Version and only contains three more services namely SAP Continuous Integration and Delivery, SAP Cloud Transport Management, SAP Custom Domain, and an additional SAP IAS tenant.
+All these additional services and usage samples will be covered in detail by the respective Expert Feature chapters.

-The essential requirement to support local and hybrid development is described in great detail by the following documentation (click here – available soon) and provides guidance on how to work in a local environment with CAP multitenancy features, master API testing, and many other tips and tricks that will ease a developer’s life!
+The essential requirement to support local and hybrid development is described in great detail by the following documentation (click here) and provides guidance on how to work in a local environment with CAP multitenancy features, master API testing, and many other tips and tricks that will ease a developer’s life!